publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch25/schIII/m__us_usc_t30_s1230a.md

     (c) __Criteria__

-    The Secretary shall establish the center referred to in subsection (a) of this section at a university that—
+    The Secretary shall establish the center referred to in subsection (a) at a university that—

         (1) does not currently host a generic mineral technology center;